kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [Mapping the Mind of a Large Language Model](https://cdn.sanity.io/files/4zrzovbb/website/e2ae0c997653dfd8a7cf23d06f5f06fd84ccfd58.pdf): Anthrophic, A technique called "dictionary learning" can help understand model behavior by identifying which features respond to a particular input, thus providing insight into the model's "reasoning." [ref](https://www.anthropic.com/research/mapping-mind-language-model) [21 May 2024]
 - [Extracting Concepts from GPT-4](https://openai.com/index/extracting-concepts-from-gpt-4/): Sparse Autoencoders identify key features, enhancing the interpretability of language models like GPT-4.
 They extract 16 million interpretable features using GPT-4's outputs as input for training.
 [6 Jun 2024]
 - [AI models collapse when trained on recursively generated data](https://www.nature.com/articles/s41586-024-07566-y): Model Collapse.
 We find that indiscriminate use of model-generated content in training causes irreversible defects in the resulting models, in which tails of the original content distribution disappear.
 [24 Jul 2024]
-- [LLMs Will Always Hallucinate, and We Need to Live With This](https://arxiv.org/abs/2409.05746): LLMs cannot completely eliminate hallucinations through architectural improvements, dataset enhancements, or fact-checking mechanisms due to fundamental mathematical and logical limitations.
+- [LLMs Will Always Hallucinate, and We Need to Live With This](https://arxiv.org/abs/2409.05746):💡LLMs cannot completely eliminate hallucinations through architectural improvements, dataset enhancements, or fact-checking mechanisms due to fundamental mathematical and logical limitations.
 [9 Sep 2024]
 - [Large Language Models Reflect the Ideology of their Creators](https://arxiv.org/abs/2410.18417): When prompted in Chinese, all LLMs favor pro-Chinese figures; Western LLMs similarly align more with Western values, even in English prompts.
 [24 Oct 2024]
 - [Alignment Faking](https://www.anthropic.com/research/alignment-faking): LLMs may pretend to align with training objectives during monitored interactions but revert to original behaviors when unmonitored.
 [18 Dec 2024] | demo: [ref](https://alignment.anthropic.com/2024/how-to-alignment-faking/) | [Alignment Science Blog](https://alignment.anthropic.com/)
 - [20 AI Governance Papers](https://www.linkedin.com/posts/oliver-patel_12-papers-was-not-enough-to-do-the-field-activity-7282005401032613888-6Ck4?utm_source=li_share&utm_content=feedcontent&utm_medium=g_dt_web&utm_campaign=copy) [Jan 2025]
-- [Tracing the thoughts of a large language model](https://www.anthropic.com/research/tracing-thoughts-language-model): 💡 `Claude 3.5 Haiku` 1. `Universal Thought Processing (Multiple Languages)`: Shared concepts exist across languages and are then translated into the respective language.
+- [Tracing the thoughts of a large language model](https://www.anthropic.com/research/tracing-thoughts-language-model):💡`Claude 3.5 Haiku` 1. `Universal Thought Processing (Multiple Languages)`: Shared concepts exist across languages and are then translated into the respective language.
 2. `Advance Planning (Composing Poetry)`: Despite generating text word by word, it anticipates rhyming words in advance.
 3. `Fabricated Reasoning (Math)`: Produces plausible-sounding arguments even when given an incorrect hint.
 [27 Mar 2025]
 - [An Approach to Technical AGI Safety and Security](https://arxiv.org/abs/2504.01849): Google DeepMind.
 We focus on technical solutions to `misuse` and `misalignment`, two of four key AI risks (the others being `mistakes` and `structural risks`).
 To prevent misuse, we limit access to dangerous capabilities through detection and security.
 For misalignment, we use two defenses: model-level alignment via training and oversight, and system-level controls like monitoring and access restrictions. [ref](https://deepmind.google/discover/blog/taking-a-responsible-path-to-agi/) [2 Apr 2025]

 ### **Large Language Model Is: Abilities**